audreysuit/Final-Project/README.md

 - USB Cable (for Arduino programming and serial monitoring)
 - Power distribution wires and common ground connections

+### Physical Design

+The design flow starts with an analog reflectance sensor nested in a cup-shaped cutout in the baseplate.
+When a cup is placed on the sensor, the pump system is activated.
+A submersible pump submerged in a tank pumps cream through plastic tubing into the mixing cup.
+The mixing cup is mounted to a servo motor, which is attached to a wooden post.
+Also attached to the post is stepper motor-driven linear rail, which moves the zip-tied milk frother up and down into the cup.
+After being lowered into the mixing cup, another servo glued to the top of the frother pushes down onto the button, causing it to run and froth the cream.
+After the cream has been frothed, the frother is moved back to the top.
+The servo attached to the mixing cup rotates, pouring the cold foam into the starting coffee cup.

 # Testing Description

 # Design Decision Discussion